thanathip41/tspace-mysql/README.md

 ```

 ## Generating Model Classes
-To get started, let's install npm install tspace-mysql -g
+To get started, install the 'tspace-mysql' package globally using the following npm command:
-you may use the make:model command to generate a new model:

 ```js
 /**